Kiriruso/pyfactoring/README.md

 pyfactoring --template-view --pc-count=5 check --chain-all
 ```

-See pyfactoring help for more on Pyfactoring's top-level commands, or pyfactoring help check and pyfactoring help format for more on the linting and formatting commands, respectively.
+See `pyfactoring --help` for more on Pyfactoring's top-level commands, or `pyfactoring check --help` and `pyfactoring format --help` for more on the linting and formatting commands, respectively.

 ## Support